Blog

 The implications of AI on UX design

 For users, AI and machine learning will help streamline workflow, automate redundant tasks, or help them complete tasks that they might not know how to do.
 By leveraging machine learning, designers can help lower the entry bar for users unfamiliar with their product by offering suggestions or auto-completing work that previously might require specialized knowledge.
-One of my favorite examples of this is the growing number of website builders using AI to help people who may not be tech or design-savvy.
-Using AI, these services help people create beautiful websites by simply answering questions and having the AI service design a website based on their needs.

 What can't AI do better than humans yet?